stijn-dejongh/lovecraft_public_domain/raw_converts/hb.md

 scared, though he yanked the point out and managed to get the body down again and shot full of the fluid.
-He kept measurin' more of the stuff out as though he wanted to be sure there was enough, and kept reassurin' himself as not much had got into him, but crazy Johnny begun singin' out, &lsquo;That's what you give Lige Hopkins's dog when it got all dead an' stiff an' then waked up agin.
+He kept measurin' more of the stuff out as though he wanted to be sure there was enough, and kept reassurin' himself as not much had got into him, but crazy Johnny begun singin' out, "That's what you give Lige Hopkins's dog when it got all dead an' stiff an' then waked up agin.
 Now you're a-going to get dead an' stiff like Tom Sprague be!
 Remember it don't set to work till after a long spell if you don't get much.'